gear-tech/sails/README.md

 Another feature Sails can boast of is the ability to extend (mixin) existing services.
-Say there are service `A` and service `B`, and you want their functionality to be exposed as part of your new service `C`.
+Say there are service `A` and service `B`, and you want their functionality to be exposed as a part of your new service `C`.
 You can achieve this by using the `extends` argument of the `#[gservice]` attribute.
 You can not only mix the functionality in but also override some methods of the original services.
 For example: